guinetn/browserLocalHomepage/assets/books/code/repos/git/log.md

 		git log since..until 			Show commits that occur between since and until.
 Args can be a commit ID, branch name, HEAD, or any other kind of revision reference. git log -- file 				Only display commits that have the specified file. git log --graph --decorate      --graph flag draws a text based graph of commits on left side of commit msgs. --decorate adds names of branches or tags of commits shown.

-## git reflog

-Git keeps track of updates to the tip of branches using a mechanism called reflog.
-This allows you to go back to changesets even though they are not referenced by any branch or tag.
-After rewriting history, the reflog contains information about the old state of branches and allows you to go back to that state if necessary.

-$ git reflog
-189aa32 HEAD@{0}: commit: all deleted: 0 files
-e6f1ac7 HEAD@{1}: commit: 5th commit:  5 files
-2792e62 HEAD@{2}: commit: 4th commit:  4 files
-60699ba HEAD@{3}: commit: 3rd commit:  3 files
-4ece4c7 HEAD@{4}: commit: 2nd commit:  2 files
-cc6b274 HEAD@{5}: commit: 1st commit:  1 file

-759a70d HEAD@{25}: checkout: moving from fix to master 1a7de13 HEAD@{26}: commit: fix virus 2
-6b65e3d HEAD@{27}: commit: fix virus 1
-759a70d HEAD@{28}: checkout: moving from master to fix 759a70d HEAD@{29}: checkout: moving from nf to master 8fb5e8e HEAD@{30}: commit: can mul
-1055dd0 HEAD@{31}: commit: can add
-759a70d HEAD@{32}: checkout: moving from master to nf 759a70d HEAD@{33}: commit: 1st change
-debbc2e HEAD@{34}: commit (initial): 1st commit